paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

   (E) such other legal or equitable relief as the court deems appropriate.
   For purposes of this paragraph, interest on unpaid contributions shall be determined by using the rate provided under the plan, or, if none, the rate prescribed under [section 6621 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section6621&num=0&edition=prelim).

-**(h) Service upon Secretary of Labor and Secretary of the Treasury** A copy of the complaint in any action under this subchapter by a participant, beneficiary, or fiduciary (other than an action brought by one or more participants or beneficiaries under subsection (a)(1)(B) of this section which is solely for the purpose of recovering benefits due such participants under the terms of the plan) shall be served upon the Secretary and the Secretary of the Treasury by certified mail.
+**(h) Service upon Secretary of Labor and Secretary of the Treasury** A copy of the complaint in any action under this subchapter by a participant, beneficiary, or fiduciary (other than an action brought by one or more participants or beneficiaries under subsection (a)(1)(B) which is solely for the purpose of recovering benefits due such participants under the terms of the plan) shall be served upon the Secretary and the Secretary of the Treasury by certified mail.
 Either Secretary shall have the right in his discretion to intervene in any action, except that the Secretary of the Treasury may not intervene in any action under part 4 of this subtitle.
-If the Secretary brings an action under subsection (a) of this section on behalf of a participant or beneficiary, he shall notify the Secretary of the Treasury.
+If the Secretary brings an action under subsection (a) on behalf of a participant or beneficiary, he shall notify the Secretary of the Treasury.

 **(i) Administrative assessment of civil penalty** In the case of a transaction prohibited by [section 1106 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1106) by a party in interest with respect to a plan to which this part applies, the Secretary may assess a civil penalty against such party in interest.
 The amount of such penalty may not exceed 5 percent of the amount involved in each such transaction (as defined in [section 4975(f)(4) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section4975/f/4&num=0&edition=prelim)) for each year or part thereof during which the prohibited transaction continues, except that, if the transaction is not corrected (in such manner as the Secretary shall prescribe in regulations which shall be consistent with [section 4975(f)(5) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section4975/f/5&num=0&edition=prelim)) within 90 days after notice from the Secretary (or such longer period as the Secretary may permit), such penalty may be in an amount not more than 100 percent of the amount involved.
 This subsection shall not apply to a transaction with respect to a plan described in [section 4975(e)(1) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section4975/e/1&num=0&edition=prelim).